Caveats and Troubleshooting

 Met Data Caveats

-GEOS-IT Mass Flux Accumulation Time
+GEOS Mass Flux Accumulation Time (GEOS-IT AND GEOS-FP)

 Severity: Critical — 8× transport speed error if ignored